 Create or modify Virtual Host configuration

-Next, you need to create an independent Virtual Host configuration file for each domain managed by AnQiCMS, or modify the existing configuration file.
-These files are usually located/etc/apache2/sites-available/or/etc/httpd/conf.d/the directory.
+Next, you need to create a separate Virtual Host configuration file for each domain managed by AnQiCMS, or modify the existing configuration file.
+These files are usually located/etc/apache2/sites-available/or/etc/httpd/conf.d/directory.

 <VirtualHost *:80>